marcus-erickson/react-native-quick-audit/README.md

 ## About

-Built by [Marcus Erickson](https://github.com/marcus-erickson), Director of Product at Document Crunch.
-I ship React Native apps daily and built these tools from real-world pain points.
+Built by [Marcus Erickson](https://github.com/marcus-erickson),Experienced developer and AI coder.
+I have shipped multiple React Native apps and built these tools from real-world pain points.

 Part of [Thunder God Software](https://marcus-erickson.github.io) - developer tools that bridge the gap from AI prototype to production-ready app.